 Breakfast is charged separately (R$10,00), so you better shop a few things in the market to save some money.
 They have a full shared kitchen, essential for those travelling in a budget.

 The beach in front of the hostel (Perequê-Açú) is not one of the best on the region, but it’s clean and it has an amazing sunrise.

 Tip: on Summer, pay the difference and choose the air-conditioned rooms.
 It’s worth it!

 The favourite surfers’ beach has also conquered me at the first sunset.
 It has waves, but it’s not dangerous for bathers.
 Easy-going vibe, I loved it.
 To get there, the dirt road is a little bumpy.
 No big deal, but its worthy pointing that out.

 The beach is quite big, and the points are marked by numbers of the streets.
-To one side, it’s even and to other, it’s odd.
+To one side, it’s even and to the other, it’s odd.
 Keep that in mind so you don’t make any confusion.

 Between the beach and the road, there are little streets making a village.
 It has restaurants, açaí and surf stores.
-I ate at Padang.
-It took a while until the meal got ready, but it was really good!
+I ate at Padang: it took a while until the meal got ready, but it was really good!

 Brava de Camburi

 In my personal opinion, the most beautiful beach I’ve been there.
 We went in a cloudy day, and my group was the only one at the beach.
 To get there, you need to take a short trail from Camburi beach.